Multi-million pound transport projects are making Leeds more sustainable and better connected

-Leeds lies at the heart of the Northern Powerhouse, our railway station is one of the busiest transport hubs in the North
+Leeds lies at the heart of the Northern Powerhouse, with the railway station being one of the busiest transport hubs in the North.

-We are now halfway through an ambitious £10 billion regeneration programme with, and for, our people, including major transport infrastructure.
+We are now more than halfway through an ambitious £10 billion regeneration programme, delivered with and for our people, including major transport infrastructure.